AleksandarBayrev/general-linux-fixes/distrobox-manual.md

 * `distrobox create --name $YOUR_BOX_NAME$ --image $YOUR_IMAGE$` to create a container.
 * `distrobox enter $YOUR_NAME$` to enter the container.
 * Use `distrobox-export` inside the container to export an application to the host.
+* If you want to use an init system pass `--init` to the parameters (with version 1.5.0+ you can use also the `--additional-packages "systemd libpam-systemd"` to specify what init system you need).

 # For containers that you are using you need to install DE CLI tools such as `kde-cli-tools`